 Pat the Family Cat Not A Tiger

-I am an animal lover and I am not proud to say that I have been to 2 of Thailand's tiger parks, Tiger Kingdom in Chiang Mai and Tiger Temple in Kanchanaburi.
+I am an animal lover and I am not proud to say that I have been to two of Thailand's tiger parks, Tiger Kingdom in Chiang Mai and Tiger Temple in Kanchanaburi.
 Both times, I walked away with tears running down my cheeks.

 I blame curiosity and my own human failing of succumbing to the temptation to touch an animal that should never have a human hand running through its fur.
 I have been to Africa and peered through binoculars in awe at the majestic sight of the powerful "big cat" feline cousins of the Asian tiger - lions, cheetahs and leopards.
-I have marveled at their graceful forms, natural cunning, mating rituals, maternal instincts and sleepy habits of sometimes reclining in tree branches - in the wild.
+I have marvelled at their graceful forms, natural cunning, mating rituals, maternal instincts and sleepy habits of sometimes reclining in tree branches - in the wild.

 My first visit to see tigers in Thailand was on a whim, quite a number of years ago, to the Tiger Kingdom in Chiang Mai to see if they really were mistreated, as it was a debatable point at that time.
 My visit to the Tiger Temple in Kanchanaburi, a couple of years ago, was actually a by-product of being with friends, one of which desperately wanted to go.
 I remember having a sense of unease, as we paid the not so little amount to enter its professed conservation gates, only to find a dusty compound complete with concrete man made monstrous caged areas where the saffron robed monks, at this supposed Buddhist temple, serenely sat with tigers draped over them.
 Adventurous tourists nervously grinned as they patted an obviously sedated tiger for the clicking of cameras in a faux smiling pose, when actually they looked scared to death - the tourist that is.

 The magnificence of the tigers, in spite of their bored and fate accepting demeanor, could be seen in the size of their paws, the width of their powerful jaws open in a lazy yawn and the sheer body mass that should have been honed to one of muscle, but was more the anorexic look of a runway model.
-The raw facts of how the tigers were treated are harrowing; from being teased with meat dangling above their heads, chained to the ground so that they could not move around, removal of claws and teeth and even the drastic act of cutting their wrist tendons to hamper the speed of their movements, are in stark contrast to the park's so-called conservation/preservation pleas.
+The raw facts of how the tigers were treated are harrowing; from being teased with meat dangling above their heads, chained to the ground so that they could not move around, removal of c and teeth and even the drastic act of cutting their wrist tendons to hamper the speed of their movements, are in stark contrast to the park's so-called conservation/preservation pleas.
 These broken creatures would have no way of fending for themselves, if they were ever set free in the wild.

-Tiger Temple may now be closed, but if you go to their website there is a promotion of the "Tiger Lion Leopard and Elephant Park" just 10 kilometers further on, where you can still feed and pet a tiger or a cub.
+Tiger Temple may now be closed, but if you go to their website there is a promotion of the "Tiger Lion Leopard and Elephant Park" just 10 kilometres further on, where you can still feed and pet a tiger or a cub.
 Having lived in Thailand for numerous years I quickly learned that not all robe-draped bare-footed monks are paragons of virtue, in fact some choose to enter monkhood, as an alternative to doing prison time.

 In June 2016, Tiger Temple was raided by wildlife officials, vets and police officers with the result being the removal of 137 tigers, 40 frozen tiger cub carcasses plus 20 cubs preserved in jars of formaldehyde and a dead bear, as well as various animal horns.
 The Tiger Temple stated that the cubs in the formaldehyde were being preserved to ensure that the government knew they were not selling them and that the government officers were aware of the frozen cubs...mmm...it is Thailand after all.